lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 With 8-cast, I managed to go $$ 4 - 0 $$, $$ 3 - 1 $$ and $$ 3 - 1 $$ in locals.
 Losing, twice, only to Cradle Control.
 It's a tough matchup.
 On one hand, I wish I could play more `Dismember`s, but on the other, why devote that many sideboard slots to a matchup we're likely losing anyway.

-I felt particularly good when playing against Show and Tell and BUG Beanstalk (other Beanstalk variances that have access to `Wrath of the Skies` may be way more problematic, but such is life).
+I felt particularly good about playing against Show and Tell and BUG Beanstalk (other Beanstalk variances that have access to `Wrath of the Skies` may be way more problematic, but such is life).
 I faced it a couple of times during local events, but, unfortunately, only once during the tournament.

 #### Magic Online

-I strongly believe that, at least with Legacy, playing on Magic Online is almost a necessity if one wants to step up their game to the highest level.
+I strongly believe that, at least regarding Legacy, playing on Magic Online is almost a necessity if one wants to step up their game to the highest level.
 Yes, there are some inconsistencies (some cards not being available, the meta skewing toward faster decks, etc.), but they are manageable.

 Unfortunately, it comes with a cost.
 You need to buy or borrow cards.
 I opted for the latter.
 If you perform well enough, you may earn enough to actually buy them later on.
 It's a fair trade if you ask me.

 ### Swiss

 The tournament began.
-It officially started at 10:00 and was meant to span over five rounds + top 8.
+It has officially started at 10:00 and was meant to span over five rounds + top 8.
 For now, I will focus on reporting my results, my thoughts, and interpreting my notes taken throughout the games.

 ![People](/assets/warsaw-eternal-challenge-report/img/ludziki.JPG){: width="835" height="730" .w-75 }
 _Clockwise, starting from top-left: Krzysiek Mazurek (UR Delver), Mikołaj Wyspiański (Mono U Jewel), Piotr Szejko (Cradle Control), and Arkadiusz Chojaczyk (Merfolk)_